bowphp/framework/readme.md

 ## The Framework Main Feature

-- Full Featured database classes with support for several platforms.
+- Full-featured database classes with support for several platforms.
 - Query Builder Database Support
 - Form and Data Validation
 - Security and XSS Filtering